 If you are grilling the wings, rub the grill grates with vegetable oil.
 This ensures the chicken wings don't stick and get extra crispy.

-3. Cook em up.
+Step #5 - Cook the wings.
 You can either bake or grill the wings.
 To grill the wings, oil the grates with vegetable oil or olive oil.
 Heat the grill to high heat & grill the wings for 15-20 minutes, flipping once in between.
 To bake, preheat your oven to 400F.
 Place the chicken wings in a single layer on a wire rack over a baking sheet.
 Bake the wings for 30-40 minutes.
 The chicken wings are done when 165F.

 Serve these crispy wings with all the fixin's... ranch, blue cheese, celery, and carrots!

-To complete your game day feast, pair these delicious wings with loaded pierogi, harissa hummus, and soft pretzels.
+To complete your game day feast, pair these delicious wings with loaded pierogi, apple cider brined chicken wings, and french onion fries.
 These wings can be an appetizer for a crowd or served as a main dish for a few!

 Store leftover wings an airtight container in the fridge for up to 4 days.